 Materialism is alive and well and highly favored in our Country.
 Of course, every person deserves to live well and have their needs met, however, this kind of materialism is out of reach for most people and tends to cause discontentment and desperation.
 It does not inspire Love, but I believe people who flaunt their riches this way, are sinning and will be judged.

 Desperation makes people do extreme things.

 Today, I have learned to be content whether abased or abounding.
 In the past, I have fallen into the materialism trap.
 I have experienced poverty first hand as a single woman who has always had to fend for herself.
 Even coming from a family that had lived well; I was separated early on from their support.
 I’ve followed biblical teaching and tithing.
 I’ve been desperate and had nothing to give and I’ve had a some and sought out to help someone in need.

 There are moments where discontent, will attempt to rear its ugly head.
 And then I consider all the people who have so much great need around the world and in my community for basic necessities.
 I turn my focus to this Truth and become desperate to do something good; to help even one person to have a better and more prosperous way.
 I’ve learned to be a giver.

-Individuals often fall into temptation hence when they feel unloved and have unmet needs.
-They will do what they feel they need to do when they need to feed themselves, or when they need a leg up.
+Individuals often fall into temptation when they feel unloved and have unmet needs.
+They will do what they feel they need to do, when they need to feed themselves, or when they need a leg up.
 They may plan to do this one thing for a minute, to take one turn to get something accomplished; but it never works that way.
-It almost always becomes a regular thing and an easy out, a crutch for a period of time.

 People need help at times in their life.

-Consult the creator with a loving heart and ask what can I do today? to help end poverty and desperation around me.
+Ask yourself, what can I do today to help end poverty and desperation around me?